 Engaged employees are your top performers.
 They work hard, set a positive tone, and passionately express your brand and company values to customers.
 Other employees gravitate towards them.
 But employees who are disengaged or dissatisfied also affect your organization.
 According to recent research, disengaged employees cost the U.S. over $450 to $550 billion per year in lost productivity, and only 19 percent of employees consider themselves “very engaged.”

 To address this, organizations should invite regular input from employees in the form of employee engagement surveys.
-Let’s take a look at why employee engagement surveys are important, how you should conduct them, and what questions you should include.
+Let’s take a look at why employee engagement surveys are important, what questions you should include, and how you should conduct your own survey.

 Why use surveys to measure employee engagement?